‘Overwatch’ Release For Nintendo Switch Looks Unlikely, But Not Ruled Out By Blizzard

-When Nintendo first revealed their recently released video games console, the Switch, they promised that alongside their own line-up of signature first party releases, it would also offer releases from third party publishers.
+When Nintendo first revealed their recently released video games console, the Switch, they promised that alongside their own line-up of signature first-party releases, it would also offer releases from third-party publishers.
 As undeniably one of the biggest third-party offerings on the market right now, many fans naturally wondered if Blizzard’s Overwatch would release on the Switch.

 Now, one month following the Nintendo Switch’s release, Overwatch for the new console looks unlikely.
 However, Blizzard isn’t ruling it out.